tstuefe/JEP387/jep.md

 Goals
 -----

-- Reduced metaspace memory footprint
+- Reduce metaspace memory footprint.
 - Better elasticity: metaspace should recover from usage spikes much more readily, returning memory to the operating system when possible.
-- A cleaner metaspace implementation which should be less difficult to maintain.
+- A cleaner metaspace implementation which will be less difficult to maintain.

 Non-Goals
 ---------